-It needn’t be scary, rather think of your budget as a tool for getting you the life you want.
+I like to think of my budget as a tool for getting you the life you want.

-There are lots of different ways to budget, so finding the right fit for you might take some time.
 I budget backwards, focusing on keeping my expenses low so I can save more.
-There’s also zero-sum budgeting, the 50/20/30 budget and numerous other ways.
+There’s also zero-sum budgeting where you give every dollar a job, the 50/20/30 budget which allocates percentages of your income to different areas of your life and numerous other ways.

 More helpful resources: